Skip to contents

 cook.loess

-Logical; whether to overlay Cook's distance loess curve.
+Logical; overlay Cook's distance loess curve in infl plot.

 Value

 A ggplot object representing the 4-way diagnostic panel.
-Invisibly returns a list containing:
+Optionally invisibly returns a list containing:

 • p_4way – the combined plot,